cytosmart-bv/tomni/README.md

 The package was developed in house to centralize helper function for computer vision problems.
 But in 2021 we went open source with it.

+Tomni contains a collection of helpers functions based on openCV and numpy.
+It used the image coordinates (same as openCV, different from numpy).
 # Features

 * Bounding box fitting (bbox fitting)